-Each page of the patient's medical record should contain the patient's legal name, the licensed health care provider's name, and the date of service.
+Each page of the patient's medical record should contain the patient's legal name, date of birth, the licensed health care provider's name, and the date of service.

-Proof of delivery/receipt:
+7. Proof of delivery/receipt:

 The Health Plan follows CMS proof of delivery documentation guidelines for verification of coding and receipt of billed items.
 Proof of delivery may be requested for any supply items not considered a professional service.
 This includes but is not limited to DME, oral appliances, orthotics, and prosthetics.

-A complete proof of delivery must identify the supplier, date of delivery, name of recipient/patient, detailed description that identifies the item(s) delivered, and signature.
-The date of service on the claim must match the date on the signed proof of delivery.
-Recognized delivery methods include delivery to the member/patient or authorized representative directly (pick-up), shipping or delivery service, or delivery to the home/nursing facility.
-Proof of delivery for items delivered using a shipping or delivery service using a tracking number must include an invoice with item details and corresponding tracking number.
+- A complete proof of delivery must identify the supplier, date of delivery, name of recipient/patient, detailed description that identifies the item(s) delivered, and signature. - The date of service on the claim must match the date on the signed proof of delivery. - Recognized delivery methods include delivery to the member/patient or authorized representative directly (pick-up), shipping or delivery service, or delivery to the home/nursing facility.